theUncanny/edna/src/note-help.md

 # Multiple notes

+## Open another note

+- `Mod + P` for note switcher
+- click on note to open

+or:

+- enter text to narrow down list of notes
+- `up` / `down` arrow keys to select a note
+- `Enter` to open selected note

 ## Create a new note

-- `Mod + P` to open note selector
+- `Mod + P` to open note switcher
 - type name of the note to create
 - `Enter` to create if the name doesn't match any existing note
 - `Mod + Enter` to create if the name partially matches an existing note

+Or: right-click for context menu and `Create New note`.

 ## Create a new scratch note

-`Alt + N` if you just want a temporary scratch note.

-We'll auto-create a unique name `scratch-N`
+`Alt + N` to create temporary scratch note.
+We'll pick a unique name `scratch-<n>`

 ## Delete a note

-Right-click for context menu, `Note / Delete current note`, or:
+Right-click for context menu, `This Note / Delete` or:

-- `Mod + P`
+- `Mod + P` for note switcher
 - select a note with arrow key or by typing a partial name match
 - `Mod + Delete` or `Mod + Backspace` to delete selected note

-A `scratch` note is always available.
-If you delete it, we'll re-create an empty note.
+A `scratch` note cannot be deleted.

 ## Rename a note

-Right-click for context menu, `Note / Rename current note`
+Right-click for context menu, `This Note / Rename`

-Each note consists of multiple blocks.
-They are like sub-notes so that you can divide your scratchpad into logical parts.

-Each block has its own type for syntax highlighting.

-You can efficiently move between blocks, create new blocks and delete them with keyboard shortcuts.

-## Open a different note

-- `Mod + P`
-- click on note to open or
-- enter text to narrow down list of notes
-- `up` / `down` arrow keys to select a note
-- `Enter` to open selected note

 ## Quick access shortcut